mostlybob/PSReactAndFlux/bob_notes.md

+## 2015-12-07
+- Redirects
+  - gives ability to retire old links as application matures
+  - handle common typos in URLs
+  - redirect requests into a non-existent (or locked) virtual directory using wild cards

 ## 2015-12-03
 - Demo: Links (cont'd)
   - demos how one declaration of the "about" route can be used in multiple areas
+- Demo: NotFoundRoute
+  - define a 404

 ## 2015-12-2
 - Params & Querystrings